jumbledFox/jumbledfox.github.io/pages/index.md

 [Favibird](/favibird) - A flappy bird game played in the favicon

 [Trash and Lasers](/trash-and-lasers) - A game about destroying trash in the ocean with lasers!
 Made for the Polymars [SEAJAM](https://itch.io/jam/seajam) (This doesnt work yet!!!
 I'll fix it soon, but for now it works [here](/pages/trash-and-lasers))

+[Swag Weaselz](/swag-weaselz) - Made in around a day, this simple scratch game about shooting blocky green enemies is weasel-tastic.

 ---